sagidavid/Affordability/README.md

 The _Data Analysis_ folder contains all the input files (geogrpahies and rent data) and the code that formats it prior to visualisation.

-The _Data Visualisation_ folder only contains code that is neccessary for the Shiny app to run.
+The _Data Visualisation_ folder only contains code that is neccessary for the __Shiny__ app to run.

-NOTE: When reproducing the code _Data Analysis_ has to be run before _Data Visualisation_.
+NOTE: When reproducing the code, _Data Analysis_ has to be run before _Data Visualisation_.

 ### Data Analysis